thecloudenthusiast/myresume/README.md

 # myresume
-This hands-on was inspired by tinytechnicaltutorials...all thanks to her (Amber)
+This resume was inspired by tinytechnicaltutorials...all thanks to her (Amber)

-I basically followed the steps highlighted in her YouTube videos to create the resume as a webpage.
+I basically followed the steps highlighted in her YouTube videos to create the resume as an interactive website.
+The resume was created during my training as AWS Solutions Architect (Dec 2023)

-This resume was created during my training as AWS Solutions Architect
+The resume uses HTML, CSS and Javascript (all copied and edited LOL.
+I was yet to learn coding).
+The files were uploaded on S3 Bucket that I configured with static website hosting (definitely with public access).

-The resume uses HTML, CSS and Javascript (all copied and edited).
-The files were uploaded on S3 that I configured with static website hosting with public access.
+The S3 static website endpoint was initially used as endpoint under Route 53 (Alias option) just to test it before attaching certificate.

-The S3 static website endpoint is then used under Alias in Route 53.
+Finally, I generated an SSL/TLS generated from AWS Certificate Manager (ACM) and also created a CloudFront Distribution.
+The certifcate was attached to the CF Distribution.

-Finally, an SSL/TLS generated from AWS Certificate Manager (ACM) was attached to CloudFront Distribution (which later became the endpoint for the Route 53).
+Finally, the initial S3 Static website endpoint was replaced with the created CF Distribution DNS endpoint on Route 53.